mgrinstein/mgrinstein.github.io/src/content/posts/cdk/getting-started.md

 published: 2024-10-23
 description: "How to get started with AWS CDK and create infrastructure for GenAI apps."
 image: "./images/getting-started/buildings.jpeg"
-tags: ["AWS CDK", "GenAI", "IaC"]
+tags: ["Infrastructure as Code", "AWS", "Generative AI"]
-category: CDK
+category: Infrastructure as Code
 draft: false
 ---